History of African Americans in Philadelphia: 1800 to Civil War

 The city was also a major stop on the Underground Railroad, especially for slaves escaping through Maryland and Delaware.
-Robert Purvis, president of the biracial Pennsylvania Anti-Slavery Society from 1845–50, was also chairman of the General Vigilance Committee from 1852–1857, which gave direct aid to fugitive slaves.
+Robert Purvis, president of the biracial Pennsylvania Anti-Slavery Society from 1845 to 1850, was also chairman of the General Vigilance Committee from 1852 to 1857, which gave direct aid to fugitive slaves.
 With his wife Harriet Forten Purvis, he worked as a conductor of the Underground Railroad.
-Purvis estimated that from 1831–61, they helped one slave per day achieve freedom, assisting more than 9,000 slaves to escape to the North.
+Purvis estimated that from 1831 to 1861, they helped one slave per day achieve freedom, assisting more than 9,000 slaves to escape to the North.
 They used their own house, then located outside the city, in Byberry Township, as a place where fugitives could hide.
 Purvis built Byberry Hall across the street from his home, on the edge of the Quaker-owned Byberry Friends Meeting campus, to host anti-slavery speakers.
 It still stands today.